dackst/nayuta/notes.md

 * Pyxia has this thing where she talks about being an egg/chicken.
 Since I also ran into the egg thing elsewhere, I'm guessing this is a normal Japanese metaphor for being a beginner/master at something.
 It's definitely not a normal English metaphor.
 Since Nayuta seems to think Pyxia is a little weird and has sweat drops whenever she mentions it, I'll let her keep her strange poultry metaphors.

+* half-day trip -> 12-hour trip
+  * "half day" seems to be the literal translation, but I don't know how this would be interpreted in Japan.
+I would most likely interpret a "half day" to mean something like half a work day (so 4-5 hours) or half of the daytime hours between morning and evening (~12 hours for a tropical climate, even in summer, so about 6 hours) rather than half a calendar day.
+The way everyone complains about how long makes it seem like it should be more than 4-6 hours, so I went something that more clearly denotes "half a calendar day."
+  * Making some narrow-minded cultural assumptions and doing some math:
+    * The prologue starts with Nayuta staying up past everyone's bedtimes to look at the stars, which I would assume would be no later than 2 a.m.
+When the ship arrives, it's late morning, everyone is already up and at work, shops are open, and Nayuta assumes his sister has already eaten breakfast.
+I would assume they probably arrived no earlier than 7 a.m.
+    * We're already within my "typical" interpretation of "half-day", but we should also account for their time at sea before the opening of the prologue: the ship starts off approximately 1000 selge (or [100 km](https://kiseki.fandom.com/wiki/Metric_system)) away from its city of departure.
+Even if we assume Puppis' ship rivals [early Industrial ships in their best wind conditions](https://voxeu.org/article/speed-under-sail-during-early-industrial-revolution) at 8 knots, that still gives another [7 hours](https://www.wolframalpha.com/input/?i=100+km+%2F+8+knots) between departure from the city and the opening of the prologue.
+      * Or more simply, the total trip is stated to be [1760 selge](https://www.wolframalpha.com/input/?i=176+km+%2F+8+knots)

 ### Name Changes